 After being inspired by stories of ladies adventuring around the world on motorbikes, I set off to circumnavigate the globe on my Triumph Tiger 800 in 2018 – an adventure I had completed 15 months later (or have I ?).
 It probably goes without saying that I saw amazing places and met incredible people.
 I also learned how the camaraderie amongst bikers extends way past geographical boundaries and cultural differences when we share a passion for biking.
 From contacts I made through WIMA I met and was hosted by some awe-inspiring lady motorcyclists.

-I ride a lot on my own, especially long distance, but I also love riding with friends, and I have been known to ride in very big groups too (in the name of enjoying cultural experiences).
+I ride a lot on my own, especially long-distance, but I also love riding with friends, and I have been known to ride in very big groups too (in the name of enjoying cultural experiences).
 I am mostly a road rider.
 However, as I’m sure a lot of you know, the definition of “road” varies greatly around the world.
-My current favourite road has been the Dalton Highway in Alaska.
+One of my current favourites is the Dalton Highway in Alaska.

-I am also giving enduro and trail riding a go now.
+I am also giving enduro and trail riding a try now.
 I am always keen to try out more ways to have fun and learn new skills on two wheels.

 I bought my first bike, a Honda CG125 in 1980.
 It was supposed to be a temporary thing until I’d passed my car test and saved up to buy a car.
 I passed both tests in 1981 but didn’t bother with a car for years.
 My bike was stolen in the mid-eighties and when I got the insurance money, it was winter, so I bought a car.
 It wasn’t until the mid-nineties, that I was given a Honda CB100 and rediscovered my love of motorcycling and since then, I’ve never been without one.